 Bipolar disorder and alcoholism: Are they related?

-Bipolar disorder and alcoholism often occur together.
-Although the association between bipolar disorder and alcoholism isn't clearly understood, these factors likely play a role:
+Bipolar disorder and alcohol use disorder, sometimes called alcoholism, often occur together.
+Although the association between bipolar disorder and alcohol use disorder isn't clearly understood, these factors likely play a role:

 - Inherited traits.
 Genetic differences appear to affect brain chemistry linked to bipolar disorder.
-These same traits may also affect the way the brain responds to alcohol and other drugs, increasing the risk of alcoholism and addiction to other drugs.
+These same traits may also affect the way the brain responds to alcohol and other drugs, increasing the risk of alcohol use disorder and addiction to other drugs.